Daca Dreamers: What is this immigration debate all about?

 While the president's ability to end the programme has not been questioned in the debate, the case could still lead the nation's highest court to issue a key ruling on a president's power regarding immigration policy.

 A decision is expected in 2020, months before the presidential election.
 Immigration remains one of Mr Trump's signature campaign issues.

 The Daca programme affects an estimated 700,000 young people who entered the US without documents as children.
 Another million people were eligible but did not apply for the scheme.

 Most of them are from Mexico and other Latin American countries.

-A 2012 executive order created by former President Barack Obama shields the so-called "Dreamers" from deportation and provides work and study permits.
+A 2012 executive order created by former President Barack Obama shields these so-called "Dreamers" from deportation and provides work and study permits.

-In order to qualify for Daca, applicants under the age of 30 are required to submit personal information to the Department of Homeland Security, including addresses and phone numbers.
+In order to qualify for Daca, applicants under the age of 30 are required to submit personal information to the Department of Homeland Security (DHS), including addresses and phone numbers.

 They must go through an FBI background check and have a clean criminal background, and either be in school, recently graduated or have been honourably discharged from the military.